VKCOM/statshouse/website/docs/guides/send-data.md

 ## What are metrics in StatsHouse?

 A metric is how you measure something you are interested in—read more about [metric types](#how-to-choose-a-metric-type).
-A basic metric structure in StatsHouse looks like this:
+A basic metric structure in StatsHouse looks like this (here, in a [MessagePack](https://github.com/msgpack/msgpack) format):

 <img src={WhatIsMetric} width="1000"/>